anilkusc/reliability-status-tracker/README.md

 Trace external or internal server's status from a web interface with websocket.

 ## TODO's
-- Create websocket server
-- react web ui
+- Sqlite to backend
-- Get target sites from ui
+- Add new target from ui and save it to sqlite
-- Get http method from ui
+- Read status from sqlite
-- Get proxy settings from ui
+- Make status ui exotic